 In his private life, he is a happy spouse and father of 2 children.
 Music in general and drumming specifically are his life hobbies.
 He also enjoys camping, astronomy, movies, books, and taking apart/making things.

 Carlo Cuneo, LCSW, CST

 Rick Jackson earned a BS in Criminal Justice (Sacred Heart University) and a Master of Social Work (Louisiana State University).
 He holds the following credentials: License Clinical Social Worker (LCSW), Licensed Addictions Counselor (LAC), and Certified Compulsive Gambling Counselor (CCGC).
-Rick has continued ongoing education in many types of therapeutic techniques including The Daring Way™.

 He has 12 years of experience with co-occurring treatment and care, which he gained working at an in-patient treatment center, The Veterans Administration and at Red Stick Mental Health.
 He also trained at the Baton Rouge Crisis Intervention Center.
 He has experience in both the private and nonprofit realm of mental health.
 Rick’s experience includes but not limited to: mental health, addictions, long term recovery, crisis intervention, family of origin, family issues, and everyday coping.